 MLK Jr’s A Prayer For The Church can be found multiple places throughout the internet.
 However, it typically begins at “We thank thee for thy Church…”.
 The editor of “Thou, Dear God” notes this is a pastoral prayer that Dr. King prayed frequently.
 True he may have prayed it exactly as many websites present it.
 But isn’t the spiritual nature of man the “one thing needful” to ignite faith and hope in the Gospel’s power to change the hearts of men and women?

-For persons born after the Civil Rights Movement, it is difficult to understand or imagine the real hostility and injustice experienced by African-Americans because of their race.
-However, this difficulty of understanding is quickly dissipating as many Americans experience hostility and injustice from coastal elites, those having progressive, socialist, and communist ideologies, otherwise known as the modern Democrat Party [no -ic on purpose].
+For persons born after the Civil Rights Movement, it is difficult to understand or imagine the hostility and injustice experienced by African-Americans because of their race.
+However, this difficulty is quickly dissipating as many Americans experience hostility and injustice from global elitists, those having progressive, Marxist, socialist, and communist ideologies, otherwise known as the modern Democrat Party [no -ic on purpose] and their supporters.

 Once again a portion of “we the people” face extreme divisiveness, hatred, and arrogance from bureaucratic and abstract groups who seek power and personal prosperity regardless of how it affects those “outside of their bubble.”
 Couldn’t this describe the Civil Rights Era too?

 In keeping with the times, violence and brutality have also manifested themselves digitally, politically, judicially, and through ad naseum propaganda.
 Even longstanding government institutions such as the FBI, the CIA, the IRS, and others have been weaponized against people who do not think like the “establishment.”
 The vitriol and hatred and violence are very real.
-However, some non-elitists, regular people lured in by “establishment” hate and propaganda, have been blinded to the new manifestations of discrimination even to the demise of the nation, and by default, themselves.
+However, some non-elitists, regular people lured in by “establishment” and propaganda via mainstream media fake news, have been blinded to the new manifestations of discrimination even to the demise of the nation, and by default, themselves.